Exercise for a Healthy Heart

 Types of Exercise

 Aerobic exercise ("cardio"): Running, jogging, and biking are some examples.
 You're moving fast enough to raise your heart rate and breathe harder, but you should still be able to talk to someone while you're doing it.
-If you have joint problems, choose a low-impact activity, like swimming or hiking.
+Otherwise, you are pushing too hard.
+If you have joint problems, choose a low-impact activity, like swimming or walking.

 Stretching: You'll become more flexible if you do this a couple of times a week.
 Stretch after you've warmed up or finished exercising.
 Stretch gently -- it shouldn't hurt.

-Strength training: You can use weights, resistance bands, or your own body weight (yoga poses, for instance) for this.
+Strength training.
+You can use weights, resistance bands, or your own body weight (yoga, for instance) for this.
 Do it 2-3 times a week.
 Let your muscles recover for a day between sessions.